johncoffee/truffle-multisig/README.md

      (access to a local or remote Ethereum node is not required)
  3. Download this codebase, and do a `npm install`

+#### Two sets of tools

+There are two packages in this repo:
+The Truffle setup with unit tests, and the cli tool.

+ They have slightly different
+TypeScript configurations - note the two `tsconfig.json` in `src/` and `ethereum/`.

 #### Windows support

 Yes.
 Please use [cmder](http://cmder.net/) as terminal emulator.